 - Wear loose, light-weight clothes

 Enjoy The Summer While It Lasts

-Here are few more tips for enjoying a time of fun and relaxation with family.
+Here are few more tips for enjoying a time of fun and relaxation with family in addition to staying safe and sun smart.
 As always, be sure to apply plenty of sunscreen, even on cloudy days.
 And, don’t forget about your loved ones.

 In just 10 minutes, a parked car’s internal temperature can rise 20 degrees, despite leaving windows cracked open.
 This can become deadly very quickly – so please be cautious when leaving your car unattended and do not leave pets or family members in a parked car.